gigl.distributed.graph_store.remote_dist_dataset#

 • local_rank (int) – The local rank of the process on the compute node.

-The returned dict maps storage rank to a tuple of (anchor_nodes, positive_labels, negative_labels) for that storage node.
-If (rank, world_size) is provided, the input will be sharded across the compute nodes.
-If no (rank, world_size) is provided, the input will be returned for all storage nodes.
+The returned dict maps storage rank to an ABLPInputNodes dataclass for that storage node.
+If (rank, world_size) is provided, the input will be sharded across the compute nodes using contiguous server assignments.
+If both are None, the input will be returned unsharded for all storage nodes.

 Parameters: